TP Sudhindra

-TP Sudhindra (born 24 April 1984) is an Indian first-class cricketer.
+Taduri Prakash Chandra Sudhindra (born 24 April 1984) is an Indian first-class cricketer.
 He is a right-arm medium pace bowler and bats left-handed.
 Sudhindra has been banned from taking part in any official cricket matches after being found guilty of spot-fixing in domestic matches.
 He played Ranji Trophy for Madhya Pradesh and represented Delhi Giants and Deccan Chargers in the Indian Cricket League (ICL) and the Indian Premier League (IPL), respectively.

 Early career and personal life

 Sudhindra was born in Hindupur, Andhra Pradesh to middle-class parents.
 His family currently resides in Bhilai, Chhattisgarh.
 He showed an intense dedication towards cricket right from his childhood.
 In his early playing days Sudhindra used to keep wickets, but subsequently took up bowling on his coach's advice.
 Sudhindra took a break from cricket during class 12 to prepare for CBSE board examination.
 Back in his hometown, Sudhindra resumed playing cricket and was selected to play for Chhattisgarh in the Moin-ud-Dowla Gold Cup.
-Sudhindra was selected for the MP Under-22 side in 2003.
-The call-up to the MP senior side arrived in 2005–06, after Sudhindra's impressive performance at the U-22 level.
+Sudhindra was selected for the MP Under-22 team in 2003.
+The call-up to the MP senior team arrived in 2005–06, after Sudhindra's impressive performance at the U-22 level.

 First Class Cricket

 Sudhindra made his first class debut in 2005 against Jharkhand at Indore.
 He played 27 first-class games, representing Madhya Pradesh in the Ranji Trophy.
-After returning to domestic Cricket in 2009, Sudhindra picked up 25 wickets for his side in the Plate Division of the Ranji Trophy in the 2010–11 season.
+After returning to domestic Cricket in 2009, Sudhindra picked up 25 wickets for his team in the Plate Division of the Ranji Trophy in the 2010–11 season.
 His splendid work with the shining and rough ball took Madhya Pradesh to the knockout stage of the Elite Division of the Ranji Trophy in the 2011–12 season.
 He was the leading wicket-taker for that season with 40 wickets at an average of 18.70.